-C.4 Road and Public Domain Works
+C.6 Road and Public Domain Works

-A separate application under Section 138 of the Roads Act 1993 is to be made to, and be approved by Council as the road authority, for the following infrastructure works prior to the issue of any Construction Certificate.
+A separate application under Section 138 of the Roads Act 1993 is to be made to, and be approved by Council as the road authority, for the following infrastructure works prior to the issuing of any Construction Certificate.
 The infrastructure works must be carried out at the applicant's expense:

-- a) The removal of the redundant vehicular crossing including layback and gutter and reinstated into Council's standard kerb and gutter and nature strip in accordance with Council's Specification for Roadworks, Drainage and Miscellaneous Works and to the satisfaction of Council's Assets Engineer. - b) The removal of the existing vehicular crossing including layback and gutter and the construction of a new 3 metres wide vehicular crossing in accordance with Council's Crossing Specification, standard driveway drawing RF2_D and to the satisfaction of Council's Assets Engineers.
-The new crossing shall be constructed at right angle to the street kerb in plain concrete and the centreline of the new crossing shall be aligned to the centreline of the internal driveway at the property boundary.
-Design longitudinal profiles along each edge/side of the proposed driveway, starting from the centreline of the road to the basement entry slab must be submitted for assessment. - c) The reinstatement of all damaged kerb and gutter and road pavement to match existing. - d) Where a grass verge exists, the balance of the area between the footpath and the kerb over the full frontage of the proposed development must be turfed.
-The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of Couch turf.

-Note: To ensure that this work is completed to Council's satisfaction, this consent by separate condition, may impose one or more Infrastructure Works Bonds.
+- a) The removal the existing trench drain on Council's footpath and reinstated into Council's standard footpath in accordance with Council's Specification for Roadworks, Drainage and Miscellaneous Works. - b) The removal of the existing vehicular crossing including layback and gutter and the construction of a new 3 metres wide vehicular crossing in accordance with Council's Crossing Specification and standard driveway drawing RF2\D and to the satisfaction of Council's Assets Engineers.
+The new crossing shall be constructed at right angle to the street kerb in plain concrete and the centreline of the new crossing shall generally be aligned with the centreline of the front gate at the property boundary.
+Design longitudinal surface profiles along each side/edge for the proposed driveway must be submitted for assessment, - c) The reinstatement of all damaged footpath, kerb and gutter and road pavement to the Council's specification and to the satisfaction of Council's Engineers. - Note: To ensure that this work is completed to Council's satisfaction, this consent by separate condition, may impose one or more Infrastructure Works Bonds. - Note: Road has the same meaning as in the Roads Act 1993.